Extrusion Process: Types, Applications, and Benefits

 Introduction to the Extrusion Process

 Understanding how extrusion works, its different types, and its benefits helps engineers and manufacturers choose the right method for their needs.
+Just as GD&T basics define the dimensional accuracy of manufactured components, the extrusion process defines the profile and form of continuous products from the very start of production.
 Below, we explore the extrusion process in detail, covering its mechanisms, variations, and real-world applications.

 How the Extrusion Process Works